eboxr/pie-sky/CMS_USER_GUIDE.md

 - **Sold Out Status**: When you check "Sold Out", a red "SOLD OUT" sticker will automatically appear on the pie image on the website.

+- **Saving Changes**:
+  - Click the **"Publish"** button (not "Save") to save your changes
+  - The "Publish" button saves your changes to the website's code repository
+  - Netlify will automatically detect the changes, rebuild the website, and deploy it to production
-- **Saving Changes**: After clicking "Save", your changes are saved to the website's code repository.
-Netlify will automatically rebuild and deploy the updated website within 1-2 minutes.
+  - Your changes will be live on the website within 1-2 minutes
+  - **Important**: The "Publish" button deploys directly to production - make sure you're happy with your changes before publishing!

+- **Preview Feature**:
+  - The preview panel on the right shows you exactly how your pie will look on the website
+  - You'll see both the card view (as it appears on the homepage) and the full pie page view
+  - The preview updates automatically as you make changes
+  - Use the preview to check that images, text, and formatting look correct before publishing

 - **Images**: You can upload new images by clicking on the image field.
 Images will be stored in the appropriate folder automatically.